Sports History in Columbus

 Columbus is a sports city.
 It's been home to professional teams in several leagues and college programs at all three NCAA divisions.
 Additionally, Ohio's capital city has hosted hundreds of events spanning dozens of sports.
 From the big ones like hockey, baseball, soccer, college football, and basketball to Olympic sports to growing sports like pickleball and lacrosse.
-Here's a short history of several sports with a long history in Columbus.
+Check out the pages below for a little more on several sports with a long history in Columbus.

 Basketball

 Columbus is hooked on hoops.
-The city has hosted NCAA Women's Championships in all divisions and several Men's March Madness First & Second rounds,
+We're counting down to the 2027 NCAA Women's Final Four and 2028 Men's March Madness First & Second rounds.

 Volleyball